Frequently Asked Questions

 MOVEMENT: We develop more physically literate engineers by both teaching movement like any skill and inspiring confidence and motivation for our

-• We stand committed to ensuring all Future engineers are equipped with the academic skills and mindsets to be successful in our rapidly changing economy and future job market.
+We stand committed to ensuring all children at Future are equipped with the academic skills and mindsets to be successful in our rapidly changing economy and future job market.
 We believe every child deserves the academic foundation to have access and opportunity for the future of their choice.
+We call our students “engineers” and “changemakers” versus “students”.
+We believe this instills the mindset, identity, and the values for children to believe they are capable and equipped to lead and exceed in the world.

 We believe young people are the future leaders of our local and global communities.
 At Future, we are committed to affirming each child and providing a safe, joyful learning community.
 In partnership with families, we want to nurture each child to be confident in their leadership and ability to collaborate with others.
 We incorporate the domains of identity, justice, action, and diversity across our content areas and projects, believing that a deep understanding of these domains will equip children to be strong, equitable leaders.